Memories is the system for sharing and persisting context across conversations.

 Memories

-- workspace level repo containing rules that are tied to globs or natural language descriptions.
+.windsurf/rules - workspace level directory containing rules that are tied to globs or natural language descriptions.

 Best Practices